tcpipuk/tcpipuk.github.io/src/synapse/deployment/postgres.md

 ## Configuring PostgreSQL

-Now you can hit Ctrl+C to close it, and you should find a "psql16" folder now exists with a "postgresql.conf" file inside it.
+Now you can hit Ctrl+C to close it, and you should find a "psql16" folder now exists with a `postgresql.conf` file inside it.

 I recommend removing it entirely and replacing it with a template of selected values like this: